xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 element is unassigned.
 However, note that since unassign is beingdone, this should happen so no reconciliation should be needed
 ```

+??????????????????????????????????

+<b>6.3.2.1 The implementation shall consider that fact that visibility checks that may result in
+demotion will need to be performed on both the source and the target (RTOs and RGOs).</b>

 8. User Documentation
 ---------------------